Nokomon/Topic-Modeling-with-DistilBERT/README.md

 For the papers, please click [here](https://s3.us-west-2.amazonaws.com/secure.notion-static.com/8f0ea2ac-13f5-4d9c-8f96-e920f98638d0/%28FINAL%29_ELLT__%28%29.pdf?X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Credential=AKIAT73L2G45O3KS52Y5%2F20210911%2Fus-west-2%2Fs3%2Faws4_request&X-Amz-Date=20210911T062326Z&X-Amz-Expires=86400&X-Amz-Signature=22bcdeb42b03739ceda29fd1969028a7439a3ad387d4a9614f28683349ad63f3&X-Amz-SignedHeaders=host&response-content-disposition=filename%20%3D%22%28FINAL%29%2520%25ED%2595%2599%25EC%2588%25A0%25EC%25A0%259C_ELLT%25ED%2595%2599%25EA%25B3%25BC%2520%25EA%25B0%259C%25EC%259D%25B8%25ED%258C%2580%2520%28%25EC%259D%25B4%25ED%2598%25B8%25EC%259E%25AC%29.pdf%22) for the work presented in the Student Academic Conference, and [here](https://s3.us-west-2.amazonaws.com/secure.notion-static.com/df89dbc8-da5f-4f26-b48c-401081a089c4/%28FINAL%29_NICAES_.pdf?X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Credential=AKIAT73L2G45O3KS52Y5%2F20210911%2Fus-west-2%2Fs3%2Faws4_request&X-Amz-Date=20210911T062421Z&X-Amz-Expires=86400&X-Amz-Signature=33a0bd63bbd8c7aa46101f3753ae996363780c9f01b80b9b1dbfec6deece7410&X-Amz-SignedHeaders=host&response-content-disposition=filename%20%3D%22%28FINAL%29%2520AEICP_%25EC%259D%25B4%25ED%2598%25B8%25EC%259E%25AC.pdf%22) for the paper that as published in the proceedings of Advanced Engineering and ICT-Convergence Conference.

 Please refer to [this link](https://www.notion.so/nokomon/2020-f5d58fb35eb74a69a00a5357101f0a5f) for details (written in Korean).

+## Description

+### M1
+M1 approach refers to the baseline(and the "traditional") approach where a single model would classify texts.

+### M2
+M2 approach, on the other hand, is the approach that we are testing.
+In this approach, a model would perform a binary classification to check whether an input text belongs to a specific topic or not.
+Having 8 topics, we would have 8 models in total.

+When a new text comes in, it would go through 8 models and return the probability of whether it would belong to a specific topic or not.
+We would then extract the topic of the highest probability through argmax.